ACCEPTING CASES NATIONWIDE

 Can Ozempic cause permanent gastroparesis?

 Legal action taken against Ozempic manufacturer Novo Nordisk alleges that the use of Ozempic may cause gastroparesis.
+It is possible that the condition remains permanent.

 Can Ozempic cause intestinal blockage?